zzzprojects/learn-orm/tutorials/sql-server-profiler/run-sql-server-profiler.md

  - Enter the trace name
  - You can select a trace template from a drop-down list based on your needs.
    - A template is a set of tuning events that are caught by the profiler trace.
-   - There are different predefine templates such as T-SQL, Tuning or you can select the standard (default) template or start from scratch by selecting the Blank template.
+   - There are different predefine templates such as T-SQL, Tuning, or selecting the standard (default) template or starting from scratch by selecting the Blank template.
  - You can select whether you need to save the trace results into a table or external file
  - You can also stop the trace at a specific date-time.